 There is no doubt that Ashtanga is an invigorating and challenging physical practice, but as Sri K. Pattabhi Jois said, “Ashtanga yoga is for all people — old people, young people, fat people, skinny people — only, not lazy people.”

-Ashtanga Yoga Club Durham is the only Triangle-area studio focusing solely on Ashtanga yoga as taught by Sri K. Patthabi Jois.
+Ashtanga Yoga Club Durham is the only yoga studio in Durham focusing solely on Ashtanga yoga as taught by Sri K. Patthabi Jois.

 Ashtanga yoga is learned in what’s called a “Mysore Style” class where you develop an individualized practice with the support and guidance of a teacher who has spent decades steeped in the tradition and engaged in serious practice.
 This was the teaching method of late Yoga master Sri K Pattabhi Jois in Mysore, South India, hence the source of the name “Mysore Style”.
 In a Mysore style class you memorize the Ashtanga sequences by learning one posture at a time in a manner similar to learning a traditional chanting or music practice in India.
 As you repeat and master the postures within the given sequences, you gradually increase your knowledge and create an independent, mature personal practice.